What You Need to Know About Heavy and Tractor-Trailer Truck Driver

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Trailer Driver
+- Dedicated Driver

-- Dray Truck Driver
+- Explosives Truck Driver

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

-How Much Does a Heavy & Tractor-Trailer Truck Driver Make?
+Heavy & Tractor-Trailer Truck Driver Average Salary

-The average yearly salary of a Heavy & Tractor-Trailer Truck Driver ranges between $28,160 and $65,260.
+The typical yearly salary for Heavy and Tractor-Trailer Truck Drivers is somewhere between $28,160 and $65,260.

 Heavy and Tractor-Trailer Truck Drivers who work in Alaska, North Dakota, or District of Columbia, make the highest salaries.